openforis/fra-platform/src/tools/stressTest/README.md

 # Stress test (k6)

-Stress tests for data entry on the FRA platform API.
-We simulate many editors writing data at the same time, which also triggers the validations that run on every edit.
+Stress tests for data entry on the FRA platform API, one test per case.
+We simulate many editors writing data at the same time, which also triggers the validations that run on every edit, while a canary reads the same data back at a fixed rate.

 The scripts in this folder are run by [k6](https://k6.io), not Node.
 This means: